-American way of life in the aftermath of 9/11, including a limitation on freedoms in furtherance of security, 14 authors of recent scholarly
+American way of life in the aftermath of 9/11, including a limitation on freedoms in furtherance of security, 14 authors of recent scholarly articles contend that not only individual freedoms, but also the natural

 1. Impacts that may be both beneficial and adverse.
 A significant effect may exist even if the federal agency believes that on balance the effect will be beneficial.